Surrogate models for Rock-Fluid Interaction: A Grid-Size-Invariant Approach: Methodology

 \section{Methodology}

 This work compares different strategies for surrogate models.
 Four reduced-order surrogate models are developed, which couple an autoencoder for compression with another neural network for prediction.
 For compression, we compare traditional and adversarial training.
 For prediction, we compare UNet and UNet++ architectures.
 These reduced-order models are compared with four single neural networks that have grid-size-invariant properties, which enables inference over larger (unseen) domains.
+Table ~\ref{tab:Models_summary} summarises the characteristics of each model, and the following sections explain them in detail.